mgenware/go-triton/README.md

 ### How is user language determined

-- If user explicitly specify the language ID in query string like (`/?lang=en`), then we take user's input as desired language ID (this also sets the language ID to user cookies).
+- If the user explicitly specified the language ID in query string like (`/?lang=en`), we take user's input as desired language ID (this also sets the language ID in cookies).
 - If not, try using saved language ID in user cookies.
 - If not, determine desired language from HTTP headers.

-### Enabling Localization on a specific route
+### Enable localization on a specific route

-As shown above, the process of determining the desired language ID can definitely brings some cost, so localization is disabled by default.
-To support localization in a specific HTTP route, we need to mount the `EnableContextLanguage` middleware.
+The process of determining the desired language ID can brings some costs, so localization is disabled by default.
+To enable localization in a specific HTTP route, mount the `EnableContextLanguage` middleware.

 ```go
 r := chi.NewRouter()